isomerpages/singhealth-gkps/_wpsd/World Patient Safety Day.md

 <p>To kickstart the commemoration of this global annual event, we have curated
 the following list of online videos, webinars, tools and resources, listed in the table below.</p>
-<h4>As a global community, we can share more learnings!
-We now invite you to <strong><u>click here</u></strong> to start sharing your organization's best practices on improving diagnosis for patient safety.</h4>
+<h4>To improve diagnosis safety, we now invite you to <strong><u>start sharing</u></strong> your organization's best practices on improving diagnosis for patient safety with the global patient safety community</h4>
 <p>*Note: all submitted resource will be reviewed by the IAG before it gets
 published on GKPS.</p>
 <table style="minWidth: 75px">